snu-sf/promising-coq/README.md

 ## Build

-- You need Coq 8.5, and Make.
+- You need Coq 8.5pl2, and Make.
 - You can build by the `make` command in the root directory.
+- You can quickly build omitting all the proofs by the `make quick` command in the root directory.

 ## References